 Sudhir managed a wastewater rate study to examine the charges associated with different types of residential and non-residential customers.
 The study included a comprehensive review of the City's revenue requirements and allocation methodology, review of City's user classification, a cost-of-service analysis, and rate design for City users.
 Sacramento is one of the few large Cities in the State that does not meter residential and a significant number of non-residential customers.
 The strength and flow allocation to these customers was revised.
-The resultant rates were fair and equitable and met the fiscal needs of the City's wastewater utility in the context of the City's overall policy objectives and were designed for simplicity of administration, cost effective implementation and ease of communication to customers.
+The resultant rates were fair and equitable and met the fiscal needs of the City's wastewater utility in the context of the City's wastewater utility in the city wastewater utility in the city wastewater utility wastewater utility wastewater utili Page 15 of 41 objectives and were designed for simplicity of administration, cost effective implementation and ease of communication to customers.